AkashDocm/AkashDocm/README.md

 <details open>
 <summary><h2>👨‍💻 ABOUT ME</h2></summary>

-<p align="justify">Results-driven Data Science student with a strong aptitude for problem solving and an admiration of technology.
-I have practical expertise in software development, data structures, and algorithms from coursework and personal projects, and I am proficient in multiple programming languages and frameworks.</p>
+<p align="justify" >Data Science student with a solid foundation in software development, data structures, and algorithms.
+Adept at problem-solving and skilled in multiple programming languages and frameworks.</p>

 <p align="center">